01/07/2022 - 01/18/2022 | All Day

 Our trip will be in the state of Maharashtra in west-central India.
+The local language is Marathi, but the state is melting pot of so many of India’s wonderful cultures.
+Maharashtra has a powerful mystical heritage.
 Each day we will follow a retreat schedule with morning group meditation and yoga sessions and satsang (spiritual conversation) every night.
 Our days will be filled with exploration, practice, and enjoyment as we move through the sacred land of Maharashtra.
 In each location, the group will have local friends helping us out and opening up the “secret doors” in the local scenes.
-David is with the group the entire time, turning the whole trip into one incredibly deep learning experience.
+David is with the group the entire time, turning the whole trip into one incredibly deep learning experience

-Many airlines now fly to Mumbai including Delta and Continental.
+Many airlines fly directly to Mumbai (Bombay).
 Often, the least expensive direct flights are around $1100-1300 from JFK but can be much less.
 The flight from New York nonstop is 15-16 hrs.
 With a stopover, the trip can be over 20 hrs.
 During the health orientation, David will provide some tools and tips to help get through the long flight.
 David and his team will pick you up at the Mumbai airport and provide safe, air-conditioned ground transportation for the remainder of the trip, dropping you back to Mumbai airport at the end.

 Accommodations in India vary dependent on our location.
 We stay in local hotels, guest houses, dharmashallas and retreat sites.
 They are clean and comfortable but definitley not tourist hotels.
 The aim is to provide a very authentic safe experience.
 The food during the retreat will be Indian vegetarian food of the very highest quality.
-At some venues the food will be cooked on site.
+For most of the retreat, the food will be cooked on site at our accommodation.
 At other times we will dine in reputable hygienic restaurants.
 Past participants have commented that the delicious food was as significant for them as the spiritual practices!

 India has a great tradition of yatra or pilgrimage.
 People travel great distances to visit holy shrines and “power spots” throughout India regularly.
 We will be visiting and in some cases staying in these “power spots”.
 Our yatra combines exploration with deep practice, gonzo adventure with profound spiritual retreat.

-We spend a couple of days in Mumbai overcoming jetlag, getting into the “India vibe”, shopping, eating, and visiting some amazing holy places in the city.
+We spend a day in Mumbai overcoming jetlag, getting into the “India vibe”, shopping for local clothing, eating, and visiting some amazing holy places in the city.
 In Mumbai we will visit Babulnath – a very old Shiva Temple atop a hill in the city – a very special place.

 Mumbai is an incredible city with just about every color, flavor and fragrance one can imagine.

 A few hours of scenic driving through the Indian countryside takes us to the ancient Holy City of Nasik.
 Nasik is situated on the Godavari River – a very sacred river to Hindus.
 It is here where the Hindu deities Rama and Sita are said to have spent time.
-We will stay in a nice hotel in Nasik, eat great food, and explore some of the ancient sights there including a ancient system of caves carved by Buddhist monks known as Pandulena.
+In Nasik, we explore the old part of the city, eat great food, and explore some of the ancient sights there including a ancient system of caves carved by Buddhist monks known as Pandulena.
 The caves were built in the first century BCE and are still intact and accessable.
 Nasik is a jewel of sacred Indian culture.